mtazzari/OasisHurricane/README.md

 [2021-11-04 16:33:01] Starting main loop over desired 100000 Monte Carlo samples [2021-11-04 16:33:12] End of main loop.
 Elapsed time: 0:00:11.463529 (h:m:s)
 [2021-11-04 16:33:12] MEAN LOSS: 79.96644884090169
+79.96644884090169
 ```
 By default, `gethurricaneloss` uses the `python` simulator.

+Note that the last line of the console output is the mean loss: this is because the test sheet required
+the CLI utility to return the expected mean economic loss.

 > **Note:**  the `validated parameters` printed in the console/log show the values of the parameters after validation (type- and value-checking), and transformation, if necessary.